Tuskiurhil/Barcode-Generator/README.md

 The planned features are in no particular order

-* Ability to input more than one Value, seperated by a comma and/or blank space. (eg. "12345,67890,etc.")
 * Ability to select which Barcode Format to use
 * Ability to select desired resolution of output barcode